Personal Data Protection Act (PDPA)

 Personal Data Protection Act (PDPA) is a personal data protection act to govern the collection, use, and disclosure of personal data by organizations in Singapore.
 It came into effect on 2 July 2014.
 The Personal Data Protection Commission (PDPC) was established on 2 January 2013 to administer and enforce the PDPA.
 There are heavy penalties for not adhering to PDPA.
-Fine can be up to S$1 million and company may suffer reputational risk.
+Fine can be up to S$1 million and the company may suffer reputational risk.

 In addition, the PDPC oversees the development and operation of the Do Not Call (DNC) Registry.
 Individuals and companies can opt to register their Singapore telephone numbers with the DNC Register to stop receiving unwanted telemarketing calls, messages and faxes.